willdurney/.dotfiles/README.md

 ## Installation:

-To install, clone the repo then run the included install script to create the appropriate symlinks.
+To install, clone the repo and run the included build script.
+The build script is nondestructive;
-Be sure to back up any of your existing dotfiles that would be overridden.
+you'll be prompted to replace existing dotfiles with symlinks.

 ```
-git clone git@github.com:willdurney/.dotfiles.git ~/.dotfiles
+git clone git@github.com:willdurney/.dotfiles.git ~/.dotfiles && ~/.dotfiles/install.sh
-~/.dotfiles/install.sh
 ```